n6garcia/Garcias-Game-of-Life/README.md

 Huilon theory is the final conclusion I've made to try to encapsulate literal action at a distance.
 This is a force that stems from the idea that consequence between a thing and anything else could be a force which may just be god's handiwork.

+## Noel's Theory

-This means inanimate force at a distance is possible through god.
+This theory means inanimate force at a distance is possible through god.

+I claim to have disproven Geodell's incompleteness by proving P=NP through the completion of Zermelo-fermet Set Theory.

+I have devised rules for what i am calling the reductive proof method (derivative superset math) and the enductive proof method.

+By tomorrow I will have written most of the theory I have so far!
+An Informal Number is a Complex Number with a restricted i component (to R/Q).